Delta-Solutions/mysqltools/README.md

 ![Downloads](https://img.shields.io/packagist/dt/delta-solutions/mysqltools.svg?style=flat-square)

 Mysqltools is a command line tool to help you manage your mysql databases.
-You can use it to compare databases, create database backups.
+You can use it to compare databases structures and create database backups.

 ## Use case